 What does effective risk management involve?

 To say this is multi-faceted and unique to each organization would be a severe understatement.
-War-gaming (I love that phrase it brings back vivid memories of the super computer, WOPR), ensuring your database conforms with modern security standards, IT risk management tools and database solutions are all examples of techniques for tightening up cloud security and are effective measures to enhance protection and strengthen defenses.
+War-gaming (I love that phrase it brings back vivid memories of the supercomputer, WOPR), ensuring your database conforms with modern security standards, IT risk management tools, and database solutions are all examples of techniques for tightening up cloud security and are effective measures to enhance protection and strengthen defenses.
 Education and training are also critical.
 Staff should just focus on the consequence itself since it is irreversible in some scenarios.
-Learning about IT systems and incidental risk associated to it gives essential context and helps users protect themselves.
+Learning about IT systems and incidental risks associated with them gives essential context and helps users protect themselves.
 Uncertainty presents risks that are quite different from preventable risks because they are often difficult to predict and they stem from external factors.
 Being aware of the identified IT risks of each objective is critical.
-The focus switches from responding to threats to managing IT risk by engaging departments across the enterprise, thinking about ways to develop awareness against IT risk and adopting policies and guidelines imposed by the management.
+The focus switches from responding to threats to managing IT risk by engaging departments across the enterprise, thinking about ways to develop awareness against IT risk, and adopting policies and guidelines imposed by the management.
 Your organization should strategically perform operational risk management across diverse functions.
 Firms may notice a positive difference quickly and reward identifying risk by staff at all levels.
 Once a standard has been approved by management and formally incorporated into a clear policy, use it to classify each asset you use throughout the entire organization and begin mitigating your IT risk.

 The benefits of risk management